Preston Bailey

 Preston Bailey (born July 25, 2000) is an American actor who started acting at the age of two.
 He is known for appearing in the Showtime television series Dexter and for starring in such films as Judy Moody and the Not Bummer Summer, Children of the Corn, and The Crazies.

-Biography
+Early life

 Bailey was born in Portland, Oregon.
 He is the younger brother of Brennan Bailey, also an actor.
 He moved to California at the age of five.